 - Is the person represented by an attorney, and if so, what is the contact information for the attorney?

 North Carolina law (G.S.
 Chapter 8B) has long required that a qualified interpreter be provided in any civil or criminal proceeding for any party or witness who is deaf or hard of hearing.
 Upon a finding by the court that a sign language interpreter is required, the court will make arrangements to appoint a qualified interpreter and will pay the interpreter's fees.

 The Administrative Office of the Courts has developed a training video for court personnel about disabilities in general and specific accommodations that can be provided in court settings.
 The AOC has also coordinated a system to ensure that a responsible employee is designated in every courthouse to help arrange needed accommodations, and has established a grievance procedure

 for complaints about compliance with the Americans with Disabilities Act.
-The AOC's ADA Coordinator is identified in the grievance procedures and may be contacted with questions and requests for assistance that could not be answered by the local ADA Coordinator.
+The AOC's Disability Access Coordinator is identified in the grievance procedures and may be contacted with questions and requests for assistance that could not be answered by the local Disability Access Coordinator.